halukcansarioz/HalukCanSarioz/README.md

 <h1 align="center">
   Hi everyone, my name is Haluk Can Sarıöz
 </h1>
 I've been working to improve myself in the software development.I interested in web development fron-end.
 Currently I'm ready to collaborate for project.
-My traine as Dialysis Technician end at 04.08.2022.
+I have finished my school on 13.06.2022.
 After that I am ready for a work environment where I can work together and improve myself.
 <br>
 <br>